WiredGeist/GoodBoy/README.md

-4. Give him a brain (API Key)
+4. Add your API Key

-Create a .env file in the folder and add your Gemini key: code Ini
+Create a .env file in the root folder and add your Google Gemini API key: code Ini